code-423n4/2022-11-stakehouse-findings/data/RaymondFam-G.md

 Even with the 10k Optimizer enabled: `||`, OR conditions cost less than their equivalent `&&`, AND conditions.

-For instance, the instance below that could be refactored as follows:
+For instance, the instance below could be refactored as follows:

 https://github.com/code-423n4/2022-11-stakehouse/blob/main/contracts/liquid-staking/StakingFundsVault.sol#L215